auremoser/ams-maps-17/workshop.md

   }
   ```

-### Global styles
+### Global Styles

-+ In order to style all countries by categories and using a pattern file follow these instructions:
+In order to style all countries by categories and using a pattern file follow these instructions:

   1. Go back to *LAYERS* pane
   2. Click on *Countries* layer
   3. Go to *STYLE* tab